Expertise

 Biography

 Mukherjee has been at Temple University since 1999 and taught a range of courses for English, American Studies, Women’s Studies, and the First-Year Writing Program.
-In summer 2017, she offered two courses on cinema in London for the English Department's Study Abroad Program: "The City in English Culture", a program founded and directed by Professor Steven Newman.
+In summer 2017, she offered two courses on cinema in London for the English Department's Study Abroad Program: "The City in English Culture," a program founded and directed by Professor Steve Newman.
 In recent years, her students have won awards such as the Sara M. Halpen Award in the Humanities (CLA 2013); the General Education Award for Academic Excellence (2012); the General Education Diamond Peer Tutor Award (2013 for spring 2014); the Loretta C. Duckworth Prize in English (2015); the Randy and Samantha Deglin Memorial Award in English (2018); and the Dennis and Joan Lebofsky Award in the First-Year Writing Program (2016, 2017).
 In 2020, her student won the English Department's Robert Marler Award, given annually for the best undergraduate essay.

 Recently, Mukherjee has served on and chaired the Faculty Senate International Programs Committee and the College of Liberal Arts Promotions Committee for Teaching Track faculty.
-She also just completed a three-year term as elected representative to Faculty Senate from CLA.
+She also completed a second three-year term as elected representative to Faculty Senate from CLA.
+From fall 2024, she will begin a three-year term on the CLA Executive Committee as the elected representative from the Teaching Track.
+Currently, she also serves on the CLA Teaching Track Merit Committee.
+In spring 2020, she was one of ten recipients of a Temple University Faculty Senate Service Award.

 Selected Publications